-Due to its location and altitude around 2000m, Borana Lodge is home to a wide diversity of wildlife including lion, elephant, buffalo, leopard, cheetah and antelope, as well as about 300 bird species.
+Due to its location and altitude around 2000m, Borana Lodge is home to a wide diversity of wildlife including lion, elephant, buffalo, zebra, leopard, cheetah and antelope, as well as over 300 bird species.

 Location: Borana is in a large conservation area in the Laikipia region of northern Kenya.
 It is 6,000 feet above sea level and has views over the Samangua Valley and the Lewa Plains to Ngare Ndare Forest and Mount Kenya.
 The lodge overlooks a lake which attracts local animals.
 Borana is a 4 hour drive from Nairobi.
 There is an airstrip 10 minutes from the lodge for charter flights, and Lewa Downs airstrip, a 90 minute drive away, caters for scheduled flights from Nairobi, the Masai Mara and Samburu.

-Activities: While here you can go on game drives and night drives, take guided bush walks, explore by mountain bike or on horseback.
+Activities: While here you can go on game drives and night drives, take guided bush walks, go birdwatching, explore by mountain bike or on horseback.
 Riding safaris are something of a speciality here and there are several different rides and horses to suit riders of all abilities.
-Riding safaris require a minimum of 4 people to operate.
-Borana is a working ranch with 2,000 head of cattle and you are welcome to accompany the ranch manager, Michael Dyer, on his daily rounds.
-Scenic flights can be arranged to view the landscape around Mount Kenya.
+Riding safaris are a speciality at Borana.
+This is a working ranch with 2,000 head of cattle and you are welcome to accompany the ranch manager, Michael Dyer or his son Llewellyn, on his daily rounds.
+Scenic flights can be arranged (extra cost) to view the landscape around Mount Kenya.
 You can visit the Ngare Ndare Forest Trust, where there's a canopy walk, rock pools and waterfalls.
 This incurs an extra fee payable locally.
 Fly camping can be arranged for an additional charge.
 There are sometimes conservation projects underway at Borana such as darting and collaring, which guests are welcome to participate in.
 You are encouraged to spend time at a local Massai village, school or clinic.

 Communication: There is internet access and mobile phone service.